Welcome to UMBC!

 - Apply for a loan if the combination of your grants, scholarships and personal contributions are not sufficient to cover your costs.
 Apply for loans by our priority deadline date – please visit Loans for additional information and to see final application deadline dates.

-- Please note that in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must be enrolled in six or more credits.
+- Please note that in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must have a FAFSA on file and be enrolled in six or more credits.

 - Review your e-bill through myUMBC by navigating to the “Guide” then “Billing and Personal Finances.”